annieboltwood/annieboltwood/README.md

 - 🕹️ Enthusiastic about game development.

 ## MORE ABOUT ME
-Want to know a bit more about how I navigated my journey as a woman in STEM?<br>
+Want to know a bit more about how I navigated my journey in STEM?<br>
 [Here's an Aritcle](https://scwist.ca/scwist-youth-skills-development-awardee-finds-her-passion-in-tech/)

 ## CONNECT WITH ME